ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 called "[versioned migration authoring](/versioned/diff)", we still define our desired state in HCL or SQL but use Atlas to compute the required changes, storing them in the migration directory as SQL files.

-This strategy brings the best of both worlds, we can have a single source of truth (our desired state) and have all the authored SQL files that will be used to reach the desired state.
+This strategy brings the best of both worlds, where we can have a single source of truth (our desired state) and have all the authored SQL files that will be used to reach the desired state.
 To learn more about this approach and see it in action, watch this [video](https://www.youtube.com/watch?v=L-UlkXtp3OY).

-Now that we have a bit of understanding of all the concepts, let's see how we can use Atlas with sqlc, using the `schema.sql` as our desired state and combine versioned migrations with migration authoring.
+Now that we have a bit of an understanding of all the concepts, let's see how we can use Atlas with sqlc, using the `schema.sql` as our desired state and combine versioned migrations with migration authoring.

 ## Creating the initial migration directory

-The first thing we should do is create the initial migration directory, if you are following the [sqlc getting started with PostgreSQL](https://docs.sqlc.dev/en/latest/tutorials/getting-started-postgresql.html) your `schema.sql` and `query.sql` should look like this:
+The first thing we should do is create the initial migration directory.
+If you are following the [sqlc getting started with PostgreSQL](https://docs.sqlc.dev/en/latest/tutorials/getting-started-postgresql.html) your `schema.sql` and `query.sql` should look like this: